realtalk@MIT Policies

 What if I share something I want to delete later?

 If a participant says something during a conversation they wish they hadn’t, the realtalk@MIT program team will work with the participant to redact a portion of the conversation record.
-Participants who would like to request a redaction should contact realtalk@mit.edu, specifying what they like to remove (to the best of their memory) and provide details on which conversation they were in.
+Participants who would like to request a redaction should contact realtalk@mit.edu, specifying what they like to remove and provide details on which conversation they were in.

 But remember: The point of realtalk@MIT is to hear and be heard, and not to keep your expression strictly private, so it’s helpful to keep that in mind as you consider what to say during the recorded and transcribed conversations.
 Considered, genuine reflections and expression are welcome; truly intimate or private thoughts are best reserved for other settings.